mg-6502/nextjs-resend-billing-failure/README.md

 The simpler form with only To and Recipient Name fields results in a more complex email.

-At first glance it looks similar to the Basic Send Email, but instead of doing its own sending it sends a POST action to the Send Email API Route within the app allowing for more complex sending handling.
-This will be addressed below after the emails.
+At first glance it looks similar to the Basic Send Email, but the resulting email indicates more.
+This email triggers the Send Email API Route to send a React email instead of simple HTML.
+More details below after the emails.

-Within the Send Email API Route is logic which detects if the Billing Failure Email is being sent and brings in the appropriate template.
+Within the Send Email API Route is logic which detects if the Billing Failure Email is being sent and brings in the appropriate React Email template.

 ### Regular Email
 Page source: `src/app/regular-email/page.jsx`